viktorrn/viktorrn/README.md

 - 🔭 I’m currently working on a javascript compiler for running nuclear reactors
 - 🤔 I’m looking for help with automating life
-- 📫 How to reach me: you probably dont
+- 📫 How to reach me: maybe linked in or discord

   Lastly a poem from Big C